-As the months pass even the customers knew our personal business, that Michael & I were caring for an ex-lover who was dying of Aids and who refused all treatment.
+As the months pass, even the customers knew our personal business, that Michael & I were caring for an ex-lover who was dying of Aids and who refused all treatment.

 If a lamp wasn't ready on time, if we forgot to order something, David was our excuse.
 Michael had a talent for making customers feel guilty for having ever complained.
 Michael had been a universally-recognized hypocondriac

-for years.
+Michael had been a universally-recognized hypocondriac for years.
 Now, dwelling on his dying ex-lover really enabled him to induldge his sickness/illness obsessions.

 Spring finally arrived.
-David had taken his apartment use of the backyard just outside his window.
+David had taken his apartment because of the backyard just outside his window.
 Brick by brick, sod by sod, he had created walkways and organized the small lot into a formal garden.
 With the warmer weather, David seemed to perk up a bit.
+"It's not uncommon," Anthony counseled.
+"Some Aids

 "It's not uncommon," Anthony counseled.
 "Some Aids patients survive their first illness, recover and might have several months, even a year or two, of seemingly good health.
 Then they get sick again and go very fast."